 1 Tbsp unsalted butter

-3/4 cup fresh or frozen corn kernels
+3/4 cup fresh or frozen corn kernels1 egg

 1 cup non fat yogurt